sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 5. Can contain a maximum of 100 characters

 ## Indexes
-While you define the primary index on the SdsType, the SdsStream is where you define secondary indexes.
+While you define the primary index on the type, the stream is where you define secondary indexes.
-If the primary index defined on the SdsType is a compound index, secondary indexes on the SdsStream are allowed as long as that compound index does not have more than two properties.
+If the primary index defined on the type is a compound index, secondary indexes on the stream are allowed as long as that compound index does not have more than two properties.
 For more information on compound indexes, see [Indexes](xref:sdsIndexes#compound-indexes).
 <!-- Secondary indexes apply to a single property.
 In other words, there are no compound secondary indexes.-->

-Note that you can only use the SdsTypeCodes of SdsType properties that can be ordered (``DateTime`` or numbers, for example) as a secondary index.
+Note that you can only use the SdsTypeCodes of type properties that can be ordered (``DateTime`` or numbers, for example) as a secondary index.

 ## Interpolation and extrapolation
-The InterpolationMode, ExtrapolationMode, and [SdsStreamPropertyOverride object](#sdsstreampropertyoverride) can be used to determine how a specific SdsStream reads data.
+The `InterpolationMode`, `ExtrapolationMode`, and [SdsStreamPropertyOverride object](#sdsstreampropertyoverride) can be used to determine how a specific stream reads data.
-These read characteristics are inherited from the SdsType if they are not defined at the SdsStream level.
+These read characteristics are inherited from the type if they are not defined at the stream level.

 ## ``SdsStreamPropertyOverride``